innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/Step08_readme.md

-# Step  8 - Import Wel Well Hydraulics in the Import of InfoSewer to ICM InfoWorks using ODIC
+# Step 8 - Import Wet Well Hydraulics using ODIC

-Step 1: Import Wet Well Elevations Using ODIC Center
+Step 1: Import Wet Well Elevations Using ODIC

 Objective: The goal of this step is to import data related to Wet Well elevation from InfoSewer for further analysis.
 These Wet Wells will be converted into manholes in ICM.